-AP source: Ex-NBA star Kobe Bryant dies in helicopter crash
+Kobe Bryant, Lakers great and basketball icon, dies in crash

 “He had zero flaws offensively,” James said.
 “Zero.
 You backed off of him, he could shoot the 3.
 You body him up a little bit, he could go around you.
 He could shoot from mid-range.
 He could post.
 He could make free throws. … He was just immortal offensively because of his skill set and his work ethic.”

 Bryant was a basketball superstar for his entire adult life.
 He entered the NBA draft straight out of high school in 1996 after a childhood spent partly in Italy, where his father, former NBA player Joe “Jellybean” Bryant, played professionally.
+He spoke four languages, and was a huge part of the NBA’s international growth, traveling the world, connecting with athletes in other sports and celebrities.

 The Lakers acquired the 17-year-old Bryant in a trade shortly after Charlotte drafted him, and he immediately became one of the most exciting and intriguing players in the sport alongside O’Neal, who had signed with the Lakers as a free agent.
 Bryant won the Slam Dunk Contest as a rookie, and the Lakers gradually grew into a team that won three consecutive championships.

-Bryant and Gasol formed the nucleus of another championship team in 2008, reaching three straight NBA Finals and eventually winning two more titles.
+Bryant and Spanish star Pau Gasol formed the nucleus of another championship team in 2008, reaching three straight NBA Finals and winning two more titles.

-Between those title runs, Bryant accomplished innumerable feats including an 81-point game against Toronto in January 2006.
-Bryant’s final NBA seasons were dogged by injuries, but he still went into retirement with a jaw-dropping 60-point game against Utah.
+Between those title runs and before the quiet final years of his career, Bryant accomplished innumerable feats including an 81-point game against Toronto in January 2006.
+Bryant’s final NBA seasons were dogged by injuries, but he still went into retirement with that jaw-dropping 60-point performance against Utah.

 AP Basketball Writer Tim Reynolds contributed to this report.